joshbegley/nyt-latest/README.md

 `The Broncos were 1-6 in one-score games last season, and in their first tight battle of 2025, they floundered in the deciding moments.`\
 https://nytimes.com/athletic/6629236/2025/09/14/broncos-loss-mistakes-colts-sean-payton/

-**Noah Lyles, a changing of the 100-meter guard, and the difficulty of staying on top**\
+**Noah Lyles, the changing of 100-meter guard — and the difficulty of staying on top**\
 `Noah Lyles reached the mountaintop in the 100-meter.
 On Sunday, Jamaica's Oblique Seville took his spot.
 What comes next for the American?`\
 https://nytimes.com/athletic/6629097/2025/09/14/noah-lyles-100-meter-world-championships-oblique-seville/